73 per cent

 Antibiotics are now failing to work because they have been overused in people and farmed animals.
 This is a danger to all humans because antibiotic-resistant bacteria can quickly spread between people.
-This can result in new strains of infectious disease that are more difficult (potentially impossible) to cure.
+This can result in new infectious diseases that are more difficult (potentially impossible) to treat.

 Antimicrobial resistance (AMR) refers to the ability of microorganisms to withstand antimicrobial treatments.
-It occurs when an antibiotic can no longer control or stop bacterial growth.
-This leads to bacteria becoming resistant and multiplying despite the presence of therapeutic levels of an antibiotic.
+It occurs when an antibiotic can no longer control or stop bacterial growth and leads to resistant bacteria being able to live and multiply despite the presence of therapeutic levels of an antibiotic.
 When bacteria become resistant to most antibiotics they are referred to as ‘superbugs’.

 Dr David Brown, director at Antibiotic Research UK, told the Guardian newspaper in 2015: “It is almost too late… The issue is people have tried to find new antibiotics but it is totally failing – there has been no new chemical class of drug to treat gram-negative infections for more than 40 years.”

 Gram-negative bacteria, which include E. coli and Salmonella, have an additional, outer membrane that shields them from many types of antibiotics.
-This extra protection is why gram-negative bacteria top of the World Health Organisation’s list of priority pathogens that need to be targeted with new antibiotics.
+This extra protection is why gram-negative bacteria are at the top of the World Health Organisation’s list of priority pathogens that need to be targeted with new antibiotics.

 Although a handful of new antibiotics have been discovered (one or more of which may be effective against gram-negative bacteria), efforts to develop new ones are “insufficient to tackle the challenge of increasing emergence and spread of antimicrobial resistance” according to a review of clinical development from the World Health Organisation.

-“Bacterial evolution is overwhelming our antibiotic defences” says Kim Lewis, University Distinguished Professor and the director of Antimicrobial Discovery Center at North-eastern University, Boston, Massachusetts in the US.
+“Bacterial evolution is overwhelming our antibiotic defences” says Kim Lewis, University Distinguished Professor and the director of the Antimicrobial Discovery Center at Northeastern University, Boston, Massachusetts in the US.
 In other words, superbugs are developing at a faster rate than we can keep up with.

 Not quite, but it could soon be.
-Global livestock antibiotic use is forecast to increase by 67 per cent by 2030 and nearly double in Brazil, Russia, India, China and South Africa.
+Global livestock antibiotic use is forecast to increase by eight per cent by 2030 and nearly double in Brazil, Russia, India, China and South Africa.

 Dr David Brown, director at Antibiotic Research UK, told the Guardian newspaper: “I think we have got a 50-50 chance of salvaging the most important antibiotics, but we need to stop agriculture* from ruining it again.”